The Unspoken Truth About Prostaglandin (Hormone-Based) Lash Serums

 The Temporary Hormone Driven Results Behind Permanent Beauty Damage

-Choosing the right serum amongst multiple brands available on the market might be challenging.
+Choosing the right serum among multiple brands available on the market might be challenging.
 From prostaglandin or peptide-based serums to castor oil, the choices are endless.
 Each of them comes with pros and cons.
-The hormone (prostaglandin) based serums are effective but come with multiple side effects that can damage your beauty permanently.
-The peptide serums are the medium of clinically proven and effective but producing results in a longer manner.
+The hormone (prostaglandin) based serums are effective but have multiple side effects that permanently damage your beauty.
+The peptide serums are the medium of clinically proven and effective serums.
 The castor oil splits the audience in half, where some say that it is great for hair growth, while others say that there is a lack of scientific evidence for using castor oil for lash growth.

 The prostaglandin serums use chemical compounds with hormone-like effects.
 One of the most recognizable brands that use Bimatoprost (prostaglandin) is Latisse.
-However, you can also find serums that use synthetic prostaglandins called as:
+However, you can also find serums that use synthetic prostaglandins called:

 - Isopropyl cloprostenate